obsidiansystems/ledger-app-tezos/README.md

 There is a script for Nix users in `tezos-baking-platform` called `reset.sh` which does the same thing.

-### Practical Baking

-In practice, when you bake, you will first have to delegate the ledger account to itself.
-To do this, use the Wallet App, not the Baking App, and then switch back to the Baking App.

 ## Transactions: The Wallet Application